yk1002/CarND-Traffic-Sign-Classifier-Project/README.md

 Select a base Covolutionan Neural Network architecture
 -----
-By imitating the model architecture described in this [paper by LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), I chose the following CNN model architecture.
+By imitating the model architecture described in this [paper by LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), I chose the following as my base.

 | Processing Layer      |  Description                               | Output Dimension (WxHxD)
 |:----------------------|:-------------------------------------------|:------------------------